India–Vietnam relations: High level visits

 Due to the COVID-19 pandemic, several high level meetings were held virtually by the two countries in 2020.
 The 17th Virtual Joint Commission Meeting between Indian Foreign Minister S. Jaishankar, and Deputy Prime Minister and Vietnam Foreign Minister Pham Binh Minh was held on 25 August 2020.
 A virtual bilateral defence meeting was held between Defence Ministers Rajnath Singh and General Ngô Xuân Lịch on 27 November 2020.
 The first-ever India-Vietnam Virtual Summit was co-chaired by Indian Prime Minister Narendra Modi and Vietnam Prime Minister Nguyen Xuan Phuc on 21 December 2020.

+In May 2026, Vietnamese present Tô Lâm visited India for several days to deepen bilateral relations.
+The two nations officially elevated their relationship to an Enhanced Comprehensive Strategic Partnership in 2026, with new agreements to prioritize maritime security and defense capacity building over shared concern in the South China Sea.
+Beyond defense, the summit also resulted in a wide range of pacts in the technology, finance, and energy sectors to integrate India's Act East policy more closely with Vietnam's autonomy goals.
+Vietnam and India signed cooperation agreements to integrate Vietnamese manufacturing with Indian semiconductor design and engineering, a memorandum of understanding to explore cross-border payment systems and fintech collaboration, and pacts to share technical expertise in green hydrogen production and solar infrastructure.